Andreloui5/3DCreditCardForm/README.md

   }, [checkoutToken]);

   useEffect(() => {
-    // each of the following looks for an entry in a field and, if there is one, updates the corresponding hook cardState.cardNum
+    // Each of the following looks for an entry in a field and, if there is one, updates the corresponding hook cardState.cardNum
       ? handleFormChange(cardState.cardNum)
       : handleFormChange("");